nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Examples:**

-- `edit_contact 1 p/91234567 e/johndoe@example.com` edits the phone number and email address of the 1st contact to be `91234567` and `johndoe@example.com` respectively.
+- `edit_contact 1 p/91234567 e/mark@example.com` edits the phone number and email address of the 1st contact to be `91234567` and `mark@example.com` respectively.
-- `edit_contact 2 n/Betsy Crower t/` edits the name of the 2nd contact to be `Betsy Crower` and clears all existing tags.
+- `edit_contact 2 n/Anne t/` edits the name of the 2nd contact to be `Anne` and clears all existing tags.

 #### Deleting a contact: `delete_contact`